Egypt Station (2018)

 Own it, Stream it, Forget about it?

 Own it!
-If it isn’t too much trouble to skip the two unlistenables, then you got yourself an amazing record.
-If you don’t believe me then give it a listen and then give it a second listen.
+If it isn’t too much trouble to skip the two unlistenables, then you’ve got yourself a great record.
+If you don’t believe me, then give it a listen, and then give it a second listen.
 Trust me.
 This one is good.

 ———————————————